Comparison·Jun 15, 2026·13 min read

 Experian PowerCurve is the decisioning suite from Experian, a global credit bureau that has been selling enterprise originations, customer management, and collections platforms to large banks for over a decade.
-Floowed is a global loan decisioning platform with native document intelligence and published pricing, built for credit officers across the full lending spectrum.
+Floowed is a global loan decisioning platform built around two products on one platform: document intelligence that reads and analyses any loan document at any quality, and a Decisioning Engine that runs your credit policy on that data, every application, every time.
+It is built for credit and risk teams across the full lending spectrum, with the credit officer as the day-to-day operator.

 PowerCurve is a serious enterprise platform.
 The reference list is real and the technical surface is deep.
 It is also built around an enterprise buying motion with a multi-quarter procurement cycle.
 For most lenders globally, the math, the operator, and the timeline all break before the platform's depth ever pays off.